Executive Branch Bargaining

 Preparation for collective bargaining begins in September.
 During the bargaining cycle, members of the master team can expect to attend bargaining and preparation sessions one to two days a week.
 We anticipate holding most, if not all, of these training and prep sessions remotely.
 Bargaining team members contractually receive release time from their regular work assignments to participate in these sessions.
 Bargaining sessions are often conducted during regular daytime work hours, but some limited evening hours will be required to attend bargaining advisory meetings and preparation sessions.

-To view of copy of the latest Executive Branch Contract please click the link below:
+To view a copy of the latest Executive Branch Contract, please click the link below:

 2023- 2025 Executive Branch Contract